Topl/brambl-cli/microsite/docs/cli-reference/wallet-mode.md

   --from-fellowship <value>
-                           Fellowship where we are sending the funds from --from-template <value>  Template where we are sending the funds from
+                           Fellowship where we are sending the funds from --from-template <value>  Template where we are sending the funds from --from-interaction <value>
+                           Interaction from where we are sending the funds from
 Command: wallet export-vk [options]
 Export verification key
   -k, --keyfile <value>    The key file.